vesterheim/vesterheim.github.io/about/news/2015/scandinavian-music-jam.md

 ---
 February 2015

 The Fourth Sunday Scandinavian Music Jam is back!
-Stop by Sunday, March 29, 2015, 2:00 p.m. - 4:00 p.m. in Vesterheim's Bruening Visitor Center, 502 W. Water Street, to learn a tune, share a tune, jam with us, or just come to listen.
+Stop by Sunday, March 22, 2015, 2:00 p.m. - 4:00 p.m. in Vesterheim's Bruening Visitor Center, 502 W. Water Street, to learn a tune, share a tune, jam with us, or just come to listen.

 Bring any instrument you play and join in.
 This informal music collaboration is great fun for all levels.

 No charge.
 Recording device advised.
-For more info contact [Rob Steinhofer](mailto:accordionworks@yahoo.com).
+For more info contact [Martha Griesheimer](mailto:mgriesheimer@vesterheim.org).